creatives-book-club/creatives-book-club.github.io/_posts/2021-06-28-july-launch.md

 [*Content warnings: Racism, Xenophobia, Death, Homophobia, Body horror, Eating disorder*](https://app.thestorygraph.com/books/7c0ed7bb-5527-44eb-a5b7-1d32151ed977/content_warnings)

 Terry Pratchett & Neil Gaiman's classic Apocalypse novel is a great read and is full of themes to draw on for this months work.
-It's got great fleshed out characters, a fun twist on religious themes, fun jabs at capitalism, and is just generall a really fun read.
-There's tons of unique imagery to draw from (for those working on visual pieces), and there's endless possibilities to what you can do with this book's words.
+It's got great fleshed out characters, a fun twist on religious themes, jabs at capitalism & 90s British culture, and is just generally a really entertaining read.
+There's tons of unique imagery to draw from (for those working on visual pieces), so it's a solid pick for the first option of the first month.

 You probably already know that this book has been adapted to a show recently (and has just been renewed for a second season), so now is the time to get in on the hype and make something *nice*.